Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Experiments.md

 {{< timeline_content >}}

-Prepared liquid cultures of both lines for miniprep Prepared liquid cultures of the 390-containing line for electrocompetence induction
+Prepared liquid cultures of both lines for miniprep Prepared liquid cultures of the 390-containing line for electro competence induction

 {{< div_end >}}